 Holmes was found not guilty on four other charges—three counts of defrauding patients and one count of conspiracy to defraud patients, according to CNN Business.

 The jury was hung on three charges regarding defrauding investors.
-U.S. District Judge Edward J. Davila announced his intention to declare a mistrial over the three unresolved charges, The New York Times reports.
+Davila announced his intention to declare a mistrial over the three unresolved charges, The New York Times reports.

 How much prison time does Elizabeth Holmes face?

-Holmes faces a maximum of 20 years for each conspiracy and wire fraud count, and there isn't a mandatory minimum sentence.
-Davila and other judges are advised to deliver a sentence “sufficient but not greater than necessary to achieve the purposes of punishment,” Berman told The Wall Street Journal.
+Davila and other judges were advised to deliver a sentence “sufficient but not greater than necessary to achieve the purposes of punishment,” Berman told The Wall Street Journal.
+Holmes was sentenced to 11.3 years in prison.